 An MBA with a global focus

 With Thunderbird’s unique program delivery model, you don’t just learn global business.
 You live it.
 Through top-tier curriculum taught by the world’s foremost authorities on international business and cross-cultural interaction, you will be immersed in the world of global management.
 Thunderbird’s Full-time MBA features integrated, aligned curriculum delivered via six, themed modules over three trimesters.
-This approach allows for in-depth study concentrated on a primary thematic topic while taking fewer classes at one time.
+This approach allows for in-depth study while taking fewer classes at one time.

 President and Chief Academic Officer